bral/git-branch-delete/README.md

 # git-branch-delete

-Interactive command line tool that makes it comfortable to delete several local Git branches at once.
+Interactive command line tool that makes it comfortable to delete several local Git branches at once, excluding the currently checked-out branch.

 Demo: